XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 # Resource Management

-### Which should I prioritize in the Data Room, Combat Reports or Special Combat Reports?

-> SCRs primarily because you can just EXP sim, corpse drag, and auto-battle the dolls, and also because basecamp sells far more CR than SCR.
-Note that you'd need 5000 SCRs to fully level a fresh HOC.

 ### I've seen players have around 500 T-doll contracts.
 How did they have that much?

 > Logistics and limiting production to 4 a day.
 The last one basically applies to long-time players though.